How to Sign European Contracts from India in 2026

 DocuSign and Adobe Sign in their default Indian configuration deliver SES, not QES

-These platforms can deliver QES in select EU configurations, but the default flow most Indian customers use produces an SES — the lowest level.
-Upgrading typically requires a special enterprise plan with multi-region setup.
+These platforms can deliver QES in select EU configurations, but the default flow most Indian customers use produces an SES the lowest level.

 Identity proofing

 A hardware security module certified to Common Criteria EAL4+.
-Operated by the QTSP — you do not need to acquire or manage this hardware yourself.
+Operated by the QTSP you don't need to acquire or manage this hardware yourself.

 Qualified Trust Service Provider (QTSP)